 In December, Leighton Ford invited me to participate in a videoconference for a group of Charlotte pastors and business leaders with Dr. Francis Collins, the director of the National Institutes of Health and an outspoken follower of Jesus Christ (and Dr. Fauci’s boss at the NIH).
 Dr. Collins began by sharing his testimony of coming to Christ when he was a medical resident at UNC-Chapel Hill in the 1970s, and then discussed with us of the process by which the Covid vaccines were made.
 He answered the questions the business leaders and pastors had, and I left that meeting thinking about how good God is to place one of his followers at the head of these efforts.
 I left that conversation knowing that the vaccine was both safe and effective, and that in many ways it is a wonderful gift from God designed to alleviate suffering and even death from a horrible disease.

 What does that mean for followers of Jesus?
 Let me suggest several things.
-First, we can encourage others that the vaccines are both safe and effective.
+First, we can encourage others that the vaccines are both safe and effective, especially the Pfizer and Moderna vaccines.
 Should everybody get one?
 If you have some kind of pre-existing condition, you should talk with your doctor and get professional advice.
 But I think for most of us, the answer is “yes.”
 Covid-19 is a dangerous airborne disease that can spread easily between people, especially with the new B.117 strain from the United Kingdom spreading throughout North America.
 And more dangerous variants are ravaging Latin American countries like Brazil, where the death toll has crossed 300,000.
 Getting a Covid-19 shot is a safe, effective way to protect yourself and others you associate with.

 Second, is the Covid-19 vaccine perfect?
 No, it is not.
 Nothing is perfect and that is to be expected because we live in a world damaged by sin and the fall of humanity.
 Will some who are vaccinated get Covid-19?
 Yes.
 But the vaccine will reduce the seriousness of the disease and has been demonstrated to keep people out of the hospital, so far.
 As more people are vaccinated and we get to herd immunity, then the pandemic will end and we can enjoy things like eating indoors at restaurants and going to movies, concerts, and sporting events (and I can’t wait).

 Third, we can respond effectively to the propaganda that has swirled around the internet and television for the past year.
 You know the lies.
 Covid-19 will simply disappear if we ignore it.
 Masks are a government plot to control the population and take away your freedom.
+The vaccine will manipulate your DNA in harmful ways.
 And my favorite: the vaccine has a nanochip secretly loaded into it that will allow the government to track your every movement.
 (Someone has spent way too much time reading bad science fiction.)
 We Christians are people of the truth and people of kindness and mercy, and the vaccines offer a wonderful opportunity for us to encourage others.